 Virginia Spring Beauty, Eastern Spring Beauty

-Synonyms of Claytonia virginica: Claytonia bodinii Holz., Claytonia cautiflora Sweet, Claytonia grandiflora Sweet, Claytonia media (DC.)
+Synonyms of Claytonia virginica (18) (Updated on 12-28-21): Claytonia bodinii Holz., Claytonia cautiflora Sweet, Claytonia grandiflora Sweet, Claytonia linearis Raf., Claytonia media (DC.)
 Link, Claytonia multicaulis var. robusta Somes, Claytonia ozarkensis John M.Mill. & K.L.Chambers, Claytonia robusta (Somes) Rydb., Claytonia simsii Sweet, Claytonia virginica var. acutiflora DC., Claytonia virginica var. graminifolia Gatt., Claytonia virginica var. hammondiae (Kalmb.)
-Doyle, Lewis & D.B.Snyder, Claytonia virginica f. hammondiae Kalmb., Claytonia virginica var. media DC., Claytonia virginica f. micropetala Fernald, Claytonia virginica var. simsii (Sweet) R.J.Davis
+Doyle, Lewis & D.B.Snyder, Claytonia virginica f. hammondiae Kalmb., Claytonia virginica f. lutea R.J.Davis, Claytonia virginica var. media DC., Claytonia virginica f. micropetala Fernald, Claytonia virginica f. robusta (Somes) E.J.Palmer & Steyerm., Claytonia virginica var. simsii (Sweet) R.J.Davis

-Plants of the World Online lists 32 species in the Claytonia genus (as of11-13-20 when I am updating this page).
-It is a member of the Montiaceae Family with a total of 14 genera.
-Those numbers could change periodically as updates are made.
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 33 species in the Claytonia genus.
+It is a member of the plant family Montiaceae with a total of 16 genera.
+Those numbers could change as updates are made on POWO.

-I spotted a neat wildflower growing in the back southeast pasture on April 11 (2020).
+I spotted a neat wildflower growing in the back southeast pasture on April 11 in 2020.
 It was all by itself with several buds and one flower beginning to open.
 It was growing a few feet from the fence.

 I took several photos because I thought it was pretty neat.
 It had a pair of strange, thick grass-like leaves on the stem and I didn’t notice any basal leaves.